 Thanksgiving is a time to get bumped.

-Links to The True Meaning of Thanksgiving, years past:
+The True Meaning of Thanksgiving, years past: